By Issy Hay

 I wasn’t a difficult student (as my teachers thought), but rather, a student just slightly outside their arbitrary box for acceptability.
 I struggled with high contact hours, over-stimulation, large class sizes and the rigidity of the system.
 I was the in-between student – deemed both too disabled for the inaccessible education on offer and not disabled enough for an accessible option.

 Instead of providing the adjustments I had a right to, my teachers decided that I was a lost cause and not worth helping.
-It wasn’t harder to help me just because I was disabled.
+It wasn’t harder to help me just because I had disability.
 It wasn’t okay that reasonable adjustments were denied.

 While not all of my negative experiences with education came from my high school as an institution, the culture they created enabled bullies to remain unaccountable for the harm they caused.